recaf-io/angular-electron-aws/README.md

 # Introduction

-- This project is part of a [Recaf](https://recaf.io) tutorial series intended to get you started working with AWS SDK in a native application.
-- Link to tutorial series coming soon
+This project is part of a [Recaf](https://recaf.io) tutorial series intended to get you started working with AWS SDK in a native application.
+A link to tutorial series coming soon.

 <a href="https://www.patreon.com/join/recaf?"><img alt="Become a Patron!" src="https://c5.patreon.com/external/logo/become_a_patron_button.png"></a>